bitjson/bch-vm-limits/readme.md

 #### Transaction Signature Checking Operations

-Following the assembly of the signing serialization, the `OP_CHECKSIG` (`0xac`), `OP_CHECKSIGVERIFY` (`0xad`), `OP_CHECKMULTISIG` (`0xae`), and `OP_CHECKMULTISIGVERIFY` (`0xaf`) operations must compute the expected digest iterations for the length of the signing serialization (including the iteration in which the final result is double-hashed), adding the result to the spending transaction's cumulative count.
+Following the assembly of the signing serialization, the `OP_CHECKSIG` (`0xac`), `OP_CHECKSIGVERIFY` (`0xad`), `OP_CHECKMULTISIG` (`0xae`), and `OP_CHECKMULTISIGVERIFY` (`0xaf`) operations must compute the expected digest iterations for the length of the signing serialization (including the iteration in which the final result is double-hashed), adding the result to the spending transaction input's cumulative count.
 If the new total exceeds the limit, validation fails.

 Note that hash digest iterations required to produce components of the signing serialization (i.e. `hashPrevouts`, `hashUtxos`, `hashSequence`, and `hashOutputs`) are excluded from the hashing limit, as implementations should cache these components across signature checks.
 See [Rationale: Exclusion of Signing Serialization Components from Hashing Limit](rationale.md#exclusion-of-signing-serialization-components-from-hashing-limit).

 #### Data Signature Checking Operations

-The `OP_CHECKDATASIG` (`0xba`) and `OP_CHECKDATASIGVERIFY` (`0xbb`) operations must compute the expected digest iterations for the length of the message to be hashed, adding the result to the spending transaction's cumulative count.
+The `OP_CHECKDATASIG` (`0xba`) and `OP_CHECKDATASIGVERIFY` (`0xbb`) operations must compute the expected digest iterations for the length of the message to be hashed, adding the result to the spending transaction input's cumulative count.
 If the new total exceeds the limit, validation fails.

 In counting digest iterations, note that these operations perform only a single round of hashing.